What Is SSD? Ultimate Guide to Install, Partition, and Optimize SSD on Windows - Qiling

 #2.
 Migrate OS to SSD [Video Guide]

-To move Windows OS to an SSD, leaving data on the old hard drive, you can apply the Migrate OS feature in Qiling Partition Master for help.
+To move Windows OS to a Solid-State Drive (SSD) while keeping data on the old hard drive, you can use the Migrate OS feature in Qiling Partition Master for assistance.

 Steps to migrate OS to HDD/SSD: